Spacetime: Spacetime interval

 which in turn upon integration leads to $s=s'$.
-The invariance of interval of any event between all intertial frames of reference is one of the fundamental results of special theory of relativity.
+The invariance of the spacetime interval between the same events for all inertial frames of reference is one of the fundamental results of special theory of relativity.

 Although for brevity, one frequently sees interval expressions expressed without deltas, including in most of the following discussion, it should be understood that in general, $x$ means $\Delta{x}$, etc. We are always concerned with differences of spatial or temporal coordinate values belonging to two events, and since there is no preferred origin, single coordinate values have no essential meaning.

 The equation above is similar to the Pythagorean theorem, except with a minus sign between the $(ct)^2$ and the $x^2$ terms.
 The spacetime interval is the quantity $s^2,$ not $s$ itself.
 The reason is that unlike distances in Euclidean geometry, intervals in Minkowski spacetime can be negative.
 Rather than deal with square roots of negative numbers, physicists customarily regard $s^2$ as a distinct symbol in itself, rather than the square of something.